Falcon1-0/Metaverse/README.md

 # Metaverse
 Codes and data related to all the things we have done in our metaverse Project.
 Collaborators: Kushal Mohite, Tanvi Dhonukshe

+## Abstract
+This project envisions a healthcare metaverse platform that revolutionizes patient engagement and accessibility.
+Built with Unity and featuring customizable avatars from Ready Player Me.
+Patients can engage in consultations with healthcare providers, shedding geographical limitations.
+Beyond consultations, the platform empowers users to explore treatment options through interactive simulations, promoting informed decision-making, the platform also fosters a comprehensive and immersive virtual environment.

+At the heart of this virtual space lies a powerful medical information search engine powered by an open-source AI module.
+This intelligent engine simplifies access to a vast ocean of healthcare knowledge, fostering a deeper understanding of individual well-being.
+To further empower patients, the platform leverages AI to provide personalized doctor recommendations.
+This ensures patients connect with the most suitable healthcare professionals for their specific needs.

+The platform doesn't stop at individual consultations.
+The metaverse's interactive nature fosters social interaction among patients.
+Avatars become a tool for building communities and support networks, fostering a sense of connection and shared experiences.
+This holistic approach to healthcare goes beyond traditional medical care, promoting a patient-centric environment that empowers individuals to take charge of their health journey.

 ## Tools used:
 * [Unity](https://docs.unity.com/) : Creating Metverse World
 * [Photon Unity Network 2 (PUN2)](https://doc.photonengine.com/pun/current/getting-started/pun-intro) : Create Multiplayer system